 Hossam also sought an acquittal on all the charges, and submitted that the lower court’s decision was not substantiated and lacked reasoning.
 She argued that the technical report examining the content of her account did not demonstrate that she had created and managed it to promote meetings between men and women which violated public morals.

 The Court held that article 25 was constitutional, noting the reasoning of the first instance court as correct.

 The Court dismissed Al-Adham’s argument that the lower court had incorrectly applied article 27, and noted that as the Cybercrime Law was enacted on August 14, 2018 and entered into force the following day it had been in force at the time of Al-Adham’s alleged commission of the crime (and so the date of the creation of the accounts was irrelevant).
-The Court also referred to the lower court’s conclusion that investigations had demonstrated that the photos which showed Al-Adham in revealing cloths (swim suits) and wearing transparent top showing her breasts and that the videos in which she appears to be dancing in revealing clothes were deemed indecent and inappropriate, and confirmed this conclusion.
-The Court supported the lower court’s finding that she had violated Egyptian principles and family values, and confirmed that the lower court had properly investigated the matter (as there was no technical report to support Al-Adham’s claim that she had no relationship with the social media account that had published them) and had sufficient grounds to convict her.
+The Court overturned the lower Court’s conclusion regarding the photos showing Al-Adham in revealing clothes (swim suits) and wearing a transparent top showing her breasts, hence excluding the photos from the incriminating evidence, since the defendant denied posting the photos and there was no technical expertise linking posting them to Al-Adham.
+However, the Court ruled that the defendant admitted to posting the videos in which she appears to be dancing in revealing clothes, which the Court found to be contrary to the principles and family values of the Egyptian society, therefore convicting the defendant pursuant to art.304/2 of the Code of Criminal Procedure.

 The Court also dismissed Al-Adham’s arguments that her right to a defence had been violated and that the elements of the offence (particularly the intention to commit the offence) had not been proven.
 It stated that the evidence before it contradicted Al-Adham’s arguments and that, nevertheless, it was not within its powers as an appellate court to re-examine decisions of these issues made justifiably by the lower court.